The Olmo Ling Humla Project

 Mount Kaliash, Tibet

+With Humla being so remote and lacking in resources, there is little access to medical care.
 Most homes outside of Simikot do not have access to electricity or running water.
 The Humla valley can only be accessed on foot and via the small mountain airport that is visited weather-permitting by small aircraft from Nepalgunj.
-In recent years, tourism has grown in Humla, including by pilgrims that utilize the 5-6 day mountain trek to Mt.
+In recent years, tourism has grown, including by pilgrims on the 5-6 day mountain trek to Mt.
 Kailash.

-Creating a Sustainable Future for Humla
+Tempa Lama’s vision for a Sustainable Future for Humla

 Annual Medical Trips made to Humla from 2014 – 2018.
 Bottom right: Tim Aitken, LAc. offering treatment